 Dr. Jaynes teaches a variety of English general education literature courses as well as rhetoric and composition.
 He also teaches in the Women's Studies Program, the UHON Program, and the Learning and Leadership doctoral program.
-Courses he has designed and delivered include Ecofeminism and American Masculinities (Women's Studies) and the popular fiction class Horror, Vampires, Zombies, and Ghosts.
+Courses he has designed and delivered include Ecofeminism and American Masculinities (Women's Studies), Popular Horror Fiction (UHON), and Power, Gender and Influence (LEAD).
 He has lectured nationally on animal ethics and feminism, and his academic and creative writing has appeared in dozens of diverse outlets.
 He is the author of Elephants among us: two performing elephants in 20th century America (2013, Earth Books).
-He has been named Walker Center for Teaching and Learning Faculty Fellow for 2017 and 2018.
+He has been named Walker Center for Teaching and Learning Faculty Learning Design Fellow for 2017-2019.
 During this fellowship, he will investigate online instructional design along with his dissertation focus of human learning theory and instructional delivery style.
 He is also a Quality Matters Master Reviewer.
 Dr. Jaynes also Co-Founded the Awake and Engage(d) Documentary Film Series and is the founder of The Lunar Forum.

 Research and/or Creative Interests

 Instructional Delivery Style Human Learning Theory Creative Writing, Fiction Feminism, Animal Ethics, and many others